 Audoo was created in 2018 by CEO & Founder, Ryan Edwards.
 Our vision is to create a more accurate system for compensating artists and composers.

-In 2016 Ryan was shopping in a popular department store when he heard his own top 10 hit being played.
+Ryan was shopping in a popular department store when he heard his own top 10 hit being played.
 He teased his wife that he might be paid a couple of pence for the broadcast, but after checking his royalty account, he was surprised to see that actually, he hadn’t been paid for it at all.